europeana/Europeana1914-1918/docker/README.md

 ## Initialisation

-From this directory, run `init-db.sh`
+From this directory, run `init.sh`

 ## Usage